sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 <call-out>

-This page is describing the functionality of the new Marketing Campaigns experience, if you're using legacy Marketing Campaigns, your workflow and screens may be a little different.
-For more information on the new Marketing Campaigns experience click [here](https://sendgrid.com/pricing).
+The content on this page describes the experience in the latest version of Marketing Campaigns.
+If you’re using the legacy version of Marketing Campaigns, your experience may be different.
+To explore Marketing Campaigns plans and upgrade, click [here](https://sendgrid.com/pricing).

 </call-out>